PandorasGit/P2-paroberts/README.md

 - [X] B-4: The camera follows the character through a world that is larger than one screen.
 - [ ] A-1: Generate neither warnings nor errors at runtime.
 - [ ] A-2: Earn one star
-- [ ] ⭐ Animate the main character using either <code>AnimatedSprite</code> or cutout animation
+- [X] ⭐ Animate the main character using eithera <code>AnimatedSprite</code> or cutout animation
 - [ ] ⭐ Include parallax scrolling in the background.
-- [ ] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.
+- [X] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.